The linear way in which today’s fashion industry operates puts significant pressure on the...

 To halt and reverse biodiversity loss, we need to fundamentally transform the way we produce, use, and consume our products and food.
 Conservation and restoration efforts alone – crucial though they are – will not be enough.

 In a circular economy, driven by design, waste and pollution are eliminated so these direct threats to biodiversity are reduced.
-For example, eliminating unnecessary plastics and re-designing plastic products to have value post-use (for reuse, recycling or composting) means they can circulate in the economy rather than being wasted and polluting the environment.
+For example, eliminating unnecessary plastics and re-designing plastic products to have value post-use (for , recycling or ) means they can circulate in the economy rather than being wasted and polluting the environment.

 When products and materials are circulated in the economy, the need for production from virgin materials is reduced.
 In fashion, for example, business models that keep cotton clothing in use for longer, assuming the purchase of new clothes is displaced, will reduce the amount of land needed to grow cotton.
 This leaves more space for other uses, including the preservation of wilderness areas.